tychon/phrases/README.md

 # Basic Usage

-This annotation begins the helptext shown by the program with `phrases help`.
+This helptext is shown by the program with `phrases help`.
 It is extracted by awk in the makefile and embedded into the Haskell code:
 ```
 %% BEGIN_HELPTEXT